Measuring the knowledge creation process in Pakistani banks: Scale development and validationWajid H. Rizvi, Salman B. Memon and Huma Amir

 First published: 20 April 2018

-The knowledge creation process within an organization is based on socialization, externalization, combination and internalization of knowledge resources.
-This paper contributes to the body of knowledge management literature by providing empirical validation of the knowledge creation process in the context of Pakistani banks.
+Knowledge creation within an organization arises from socialization, externalization, combination and internalization of knowledge resources.
+This paper contributes to the body of knowledge management literature by providing an empirical validation of the knowledge creation process in the context of Pakistani banks.
 A sample of 346 cases was selected randomly from 50 branches of three knowledge-intensive banks in Karachi.
-The theory testing results through the adequacy of the hypothesized factor structure, confirmed the presence of knowledge creation in Pakistani banks.
-The findings of this study will enable knowledge practitioners to develop successful knowledge creation and sharing strategies that can utilize tacit and explicit knowledge resources more effectively.
+The results confirm the presence of knowledge creation in Pakistani banks and the validation process of the scale was used to measure this.
+Our findings can help managers develop successful knowledge creation and sharing strategies that utilize tacit and explicit knowledge resources more effectively.

 Keywords: Knowledge creation process, Confirmatory factor analysis, Reliability, Convergent validity, Knowledge-intensive bank